huggingface/neuralcoref/README.md

+This is a fork of the NeuralCoref repository for doing some experiments with coreference alternatives.

 # ✨NeuralCoref 4.0: Coreference Resolution in spaCy with Neural Networks.

 NeuralCoref is a pipeline extension for spaCy 2.1+ which annotates and resolves coreference clusters using a neural network.
 NeuralCoref is production-ready, integrated in spaCy's NLP pipeline and extensible to new training datasets.